This article was updated on August 6, 2021.

 - Read what people are saying.
 This may uncover areas for improvement - changes you can implement before asking anyone else to rate or review your company online.

-Strategies to ask for recommendations
+Strategies for how to ask for recommendations

 Step 2: To tip the scales in your favor, encourage customers with positive experiences to leave reviews.